-In December 2022, the Columbus Landowners Group Inc. (C.L.O.G.) submitted a privately-initiated Official Plan Amendment (O.P.A.) application for the Columbus Planning Area, to advance a Part II Plan for Columbus separate from the City-initiated Study.
-Staff has reviewed this submission for completeness and note that the C.L.O.G. has provided all of the information and material required under the Planning Act for a privately initiated O.P.A. to be deemed complete.
+In December 2022, the Columbus Developers' Group ("C.D.G.") submitted a privately-initiated Official Plan Amendment ("O.P.A.") application for the Columbus Planning Area, to advance a Part II Plan for Columbus separate from the City-initiated Columbus Study.
+Staff have reviewed this submission for completeness and note that the C.D.G. has provided all of the information and material required under the Planning Act for a privately initiated O.P.A. to be deemed complete.

-Staff will be treating the C.L.O.G.'s submission of the privately-initiated O.P.A. as a detailed response to the City's proposed Columbus Part II Plan.
-Staff will review and consider their proposal when preparing the final recommended Columbus Part II Plan in a future report.
+Staff have treated the C.D.G.'s submission of the privately-initiated O.P.A. as a detailed response to the City's proposed Columbus Part II Plan.
+Staff have reviewed and considered their proposal and the C.D.G.'s comments and subsequent staff responses can be found in Attachment 6 of this Report.